The $L_p$ dual Minkowski problem for capillary hypersurfaces: Introduction

+For the $C^2$ estimate, unlike approach in \cite{MWW25b}: they adopt the approach initiated by Lions-Trudinger-Urbas \cite{LTU86}, first reduce the global $C^2$ estimate to the boundary double normal estimate by choosing a suitable test function and then deduce the boundary double normal $C^2$ estimate by constructing an another suitable test function.
+Based on the general form of Eq. \eqref{Eq} and inspired by \cite{HIS25}, we have chosen a new auxiliary function

+to obtain the $C^2$ estimate, where $\sigma_1$ denote the trace of matrix $(A_{ij}): = (h_{ij}+ h\delta_{ij})$, $M$ is negative constant to be chosen later.
+Similarly, we first prove that the global $C^2$ estimate can be controlled by a constant or the boundary double normal estimate.
+Then, under the same auxiliary function without choosing a new text function, we prove the boundary double normal $C^2$ estimate.

+\begin{remark} {\bf (a)} Although we obtain the $C^2$ estimate unlike approach in \cite{MWW25b}, we also can get the conclusion of $L_p$-Minkowski problem, i.e., the case of $p>q=n+1$ and we omit it in Theorem \ref{main1.1};\\ {\bf (b)} We conclude that the range $\theta\in (0,\frac{\pi}{2})$ essential for obtaining the global $C^2$ estimate, as it ensures the strict convexity of $\partial C_{\theta}\subset C_{\theta}$.
+However, this restriction on the range is not necessary in establishing the $C^0$ and $C^1$ estimates for Eq. \eqref{Eq};\\ {\bf (c)} We conclude that $q\leq 1$ essential for obtaining the interior $C^2$ estimate, as it ensures that the coefficient of the highest degree term of $\sigma_1$ is positive.
+However, we suspect that the condition $q\leq 1$ in Theorem \ref{main1.1} can be omitted. \end{remark}

 This paper is organized as follows.
-In Section 2, we will show some functions and formula which play a crucial role in our paper.
+In Section 2, we will show some preliminaries which play a crucial role in our paper.
 In Section 3 and Section 4, several estimates, including $C^0$ estimate, gradient estimate and curvature estimate, of solutions to the Eq. \eqref{Eq} will be shown in details.
 In Section 5, we obtain the uniqueness and use the continuity method to prove Theorem \ref{main1.1}.